rishabh7823/advanced-DCDC/README.md

   <img width="135" alt="q" src="https://github.com/rishabh7823/advanced-DCDC/assets/164547532/ea395b13-0aff-4b74-9f27-381350138559">

+                                                                                                                                                                    -VSD-IAT

-  Also we can use OR gate like this:
+*  Also we can use OR gate like this:

   <img width="111" alt="q1" src="https://github.com/rishabh7823/advanced-DCDC/assets/164547532/891d09ee-1f92-46b3-bfbb-0bc846042b19">

+                                                                                                                                                                    -VSD-IAT

 * How it uses the clock drain